 Our educational philosophy is built on the concept of nature mentoring.
 We encourage learners to develop a deep sense of place through understanding their role in the natural world.

-- We believe that the more we get in touch with the natural rhythms of nature, the more we tune in with our own rhythms.
-By building trust, modelling positive behaviours, and inspiring deep nature connection, our aim is to empower young learners to feel confident, aware, empathetic and connected to their community.
+We believe that the more we get in touch with the natural rhythms of nature, the more we tune in with our own rhythms.
+By building trust, modelling positive behaviours, and inspiring deep connection to the land, our aim is to empower young learners to feel confident, aware, empathetic and connected to their community.

 The inspirations for our philosophy are drawn from an array of great teachers, mentors, and elders including:

 Many local Yukon First Nations knowledge keepers, trappers and elders

 Q: Why don't I understand all these new things my child is talking about after program?
 A: They're speaking in Forest Language!

 Our focus on land learning, mentorship, and sensory awareness informs the types of activities and routines we plan with our groups.
 There may be some new lingo that your child is using when they come home from program, so we’ve listed some of the key terms you might want to know a little more about:

 Art of Questioning Have you ever been so curious about something that you almost couldn’t contain yourself?
 Imagine if you were enthralled with a new plant you’d never seen before, and then a leader walked by and said, “Oh ya, that’s just a crocus.”
 Would you still feel that amazing sense of wonder?
 At Rivers to Ridges, we will ask guiding questions that deepen curiosity and prompt the kids to get closer to the flower, more excited about the bird, more engaged with the insect.
 If a kid says, “What’s this called?” you can respond in ways that feed into their spirit of discovery.
 What colours or textures do you see?
 Where did you find it?
 Have you looked at it up close?
 Does it have a smell?
 What do you think it’s related to?
 These are just some of the kind of questions we might ask as we discover the world alongside the kids.